How is Hair Loss (Baldness) defined?

 - Scalp conditions causing itchy scalp, hair loss, and flaking repeated scratching such as dandruff or seborrheic dermatitis

 Male or Female pattern hair loss can mimic and often runs concurrently with other health problems that may affect hair loss.
-A detailed medical history and physical examination is necessary.
+A detailed medical history and physical examination are necessary.

 Current treatment options include: